I Priced a 10-SKU Product Shoot Three Ways. AI Wasn't the Cheapest Part.

 - The hidden cost is not AI credits.
 It is review, rejection, cleanup, and final approval.

 If you want to test your own SKU, start with one product reference and one image type.
-Do not generate the whole campaign first.
+Prove the first image works before expanding the whole campaign.

 Prove the product stays accurate.